demisto/content/Packs/FeedRSS/Integrations/FeedRSS/README.md

-RSS Feed reader can ingest new items as Report indicators.
+RSS Feed can ingest new items as Report indicators.
 This integration was integrated and tested with version 2.0 of RSS.

 ## Configure RSS Feed on Cortex XSOAR